fix ave/time command

 A scalar is produced if only a single input value is averaged and mode = scalar.
 A vector is produced if multiple input values are averaged for mode = scalar, or a single input value for mode = vector.
 In the first case, the length of the vector is the number of inputs.
 In the second case, the length of the vector is the same as the length of the input vector.
 An array is produced if multiple input values are averaged and mode = vector.
 The global array has # of rows = length of the input vectors and # of columns = number of inputs.

-If the fix prouduces a scalar or vector, then the scalar and each element of the vector can be either "intensive" or "extensive".
-If the fix produces an array, then all elements in the array must be the same, either "intensive" or "extensive".
+If the fix produces a scalar or vector, then the scalar and each element of the vector can be either “intensive” or “extensive”, depending on whether the values contributing to the scalar or vector element are “intensive” or “extensive”.
+If the fix produces an array, then all elements in the array must be the same, either “intensive” or “extensive”.
 If a compute or fix provides the value being time averaged, then the compute or fix determines whether the value is intensive or extensive; see the doc page for that compute or fix for further info.
 Values produced by a variable are treated as intensive.

-The option defaults are mode = scalar, ave = one, start = 0, no file output, title 1,2,3 = strings as described above, and no off settings for any input values.
+The option defaults are mode = scalar, ave = one, start = 0, no file output, format = %g, title 1,2,3 = strings as described above, and no off settings for any input values.